International

 Foreign Trade

-Australia’s main trading partners in 2022 were China, Japan, South Korea, the U.S., and India, accounting for 63.1% of total international trade in exports.
-The top five importing partners for Australia were China, the U.S., Japan, South Korea, and Singapore (data Australian Bureau of Statistics).
+Australia’s main export partners in 2023 were China (32.6%), Japan (13.4%), South Korea (6.5%), India (5.3%), the U.S. (5%), and Taiwan (3.5%).
+The top five importing partners for Australia were China (18.9%), the U.S. (11.4%), Japan (5.4%), South Korea (4.8%), and Singapore (4.2% - data Australian Bureau of Statistics).
 Structurally, Australian foreign trade is highly dependent on the Chinese economic situation and the country's diplomatic relations with China.
-As a bloc, the EU is Australia's second-largest trading partner.
-As such, the European Union and Australia opened free trade negotiations in 2018.
-However, following five years of intense negotiation, the anticipated preferential trade agreement faces significant challenges, as talks were halted on October 29, 2023, with scant likelihood of immediate resumption.
+The EU is Australia's second-largest trading partner, and negotiations for a free trade agreement began in 2018.
+However, talks stalled in October 2023 after five years of negotiations.
+Following the deadlock, Brussels and Canberra shifted focus to critical raw materials.
+In May 2024, they signed a memorandum of understanding to enhance cooperation on sustainable critical and strategic minerals, crucial for global trade and the EU’s green and digital transitions.
 On the 15th of November 2020, Australia also signed the Regional Comprehensive Economic Partnership (RCEP) with 14 other Indo-Pacific countries.
 This free trade agreement is the largest trade deal in history, covering 30% of the global economy.
 It includes the Association of Southeast Asian Nations (ASEAN: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam) and ASEAN’s free trade agreement partners (Australia, China, India, Japan, New Zealand and the Republic of Korea).
 The RCEP covers goods, services, investment, economic and technical cooperation.
 It also creates new rules for electronic commerce, intellectual property, government procurement, competition, and small and medium-sized enterprises.

 Foreign Trade Values 20192020202120222023